muratk5n/thirdwave/en/README.md

 security provided by the government and the open-source software provided by mostly nameless contributers around the world.
-Well it is easy to be 'wild and innovative' a budding entrepreneur in this scenario...
-But they are only the tip of an iceberg, the topping of a cake, not the underlying substance itself.
+Well it is easy to be 'wild and innovative' a budding entrepreneur in this scenario... being the topping of a cake.

 ---